Cycling yahoo!

 Days ago in downtown Tokyo, I saw a man taking a bike got a big honk by

 car.
-His bike was fast enough, although it's not so as a car.
+His bike was fast enough, although it's not so fast as car.
 As a result,

 he was kicked out from the traffic.
 Poor cyclist in Tokyo....